Our Vision

 -

 We pursue partnerships, connections, and genuinely shared ministry with other churches, organizations, and nonprofits.
 We choose the kingdom over logos.
+Regional leaders particularly bear the responsibility to work for peace and cooperation between Soma churches and other believers in the region.

 Our Core Beliefs